 Our ABA Research

-Since our 2004 beginning, one of our major objectives has been to help fill the gap in Australian-specific autism research into ABA therapy’s effectiveness.
+Since our 2004 beginning, one of our major objectives has been to help fill the gap in Australian-specific Autism research into ABA therapy’s effectiveness.
 Compared to the US, UK and Canada, Australian awareness of, and research on, ABA therapy’s effectiveness is limited.
-This knowledge gap is a barrier to building public and private sector financial support for intensive ABA therapy delivery to Australian children with ASD.
+This knowledge gap is a barrier to building public and private sector support for intensive ABA therapy delivery to Australian children with ASD.
 It is also a barrier to families pursuing this therapy for their children on the spectrum.

 We have collected assessment test results and sessional data on almost every child who has graduated from our Full-Service Model.
 As a result, we are in the exceptional position of possessing a wealth of information on a cohort of 40+ Australian children.

 Study 1.
 Outcomes Following a Community-based Early Intensive Behaviour Intervention (EIBI) Program for Children with Autism in Australia

 We have recently completed this first study to analyse these children’s outcomes, e.g. how many achieved ‘best outcomes’ and what skill gains they achieved.
 The study shows how children progressed through their ABA programs and demonstrates the effectiveness of our Full-Service Model.
 It is distinctive as the only research conducted to date on the effectiveness of intensive, early intervention, home-based ABA programs conducted exclusively on a community-based cohort of Australian children.

 Study 2.
 The Identification of Variables Linked to Predicting Outcomes for Children with Autism